elastisys/security-review/README.md

 ### Supply Management

-1. Who supplies your cloud infrastructure today?
+1. Is google cloud infrastructure in line with your compliance requirements?

-2. Is the underlying cloud providers infrastructure in line with your compliance requirements?
+2. Is there a multi-cloud architecture ? if yes , what other cloud provided services used ?

 3. Are the underlying VMs / load-balancers / storage sufficiently protected? (e.g., via firewalls)

-4. Is your application connected to any managed services? (e.g., database-as-a-service, logging-as-a-service, incident-management-as-a-service)
+4. Is your application connected to any google cloud managed services? (e.g., database-as-a-service, logging-as-a-service, incident-management-as-a-service)

 ### Separation of testing and production